Select Page

 OklahomaDPC of Indian Nations IncSecretaryKay Backueskaybackues@gmail.com

 OregonMt.
-Hood DPCDelegateDonna Kempjustdonnas@comcast.net
+Hood DPCDelegateKristi Sandersxena21ex@gmail.com

 OregonMt.
 Hood DPCSecretaryMartha Machucajubileefarm1@yahoo.com

-PennsylvaniaLong Island DPCDelegateK Gregorygregdobes@aol.com
+PennsylvaniaLong Island DPCDelegateKathy Gregorygregdobes@aol.com

-PennsylvaniaLong Island DPCSecretaryJ Guintahollowaydobermans@gmail.com
+PennsylvaniaLong Island DPCSecretaryJoe Guintahollowaydobermans@gmail.com

 TennesseeDPC of NashvilleDelegateKaren Mundykemundy@aol.com

-TennesseeDPC of NashvilleSecretaryMargaret SanguinettiPTMaggie@comcast.net
+TennesseeDPC of NashvilleSecretarySara Blairesleeannah@gmail.com

 TexasDPC of DallasDelegateLynn Eggerslynnfoxhall@icloud.com